Jason Tyner: Detroit Tigers

-On April 22, 2009 Tyner was traded to the Detroit Tigers.
-The Tigers released Tyner on June 17, 2009.
+On April 22, 2009, Tyner was traded to the Detroit Tigers.
+The Tigers released Tyner on June 15, 2009.

 The home run drought

 Prior to 2004, Tyner had a severe home run drought until he hit one in a minor league game in Richmond in 2004.

 Tyner finally hit his first (and only) major league home run against the Cleveland Indians on July 28, 2007, against Jake Westbrook.
 This home run came after 1,220 major league at bats in 390 career games and traveled 352 feet.
 At the time, Tyner had the longest home run drought in the major leagues.
 When he hit the home run, ex-teammate Luis Castillo took over the major league lead for a home run drought, not having hit one in 612 at-bats.

-Of MLB players who made their debut in 2000 or later, Tyner has the most at bats with exactly 1 career home run.
+Of MLB players who made their debut in 2000 or later, Tyner has the most at bats with exactly one career home run.

 Personal life

 Tyner is married to his high school sweetheart, Annie.
 The couple have three daughters; Payton, Presley and Parker.
 They also have a son, Reid.

-He awards $1,500 scholarships to southeast Texas scholar-athletes under the Juliet Tyner Memorial Scholarship Foundation.
+Tyner awards $1,500 scholarships to southeast Texas scholar-athletes under the Juliet Tyner Memorial Scholarship Foundation.
 The foundation was created in honor of his mother, who died from breast cancer in 1998.

 Along with former Pittsburgh Pirates minor leaguer Morgan Walker, Tyner operates the Southeast Texas Baseball Academy, which runs baseball programs for 8–12-year-olds.